Softmotions/jazz/README.md

-Jazz is a simple template engine built specifically for nodejs.
+Jazz is a simple template engine built specifically for nodejs (forked from shinetech/jazz).

 # Usage